 A tardy is the absence of any student at the time attendance is taken provided the student is in attendance before the end of class.
-(See Section N on Page 17 for further information.)
+(See "Attendance" for further information.)

 - 1. Discipline student in accordance with the school's discipline plan. - 2.
 Notification of parents/guardians of discipline.